kengru/kengru.do/posts/static/now.md

 - I'm working at [X-Team](https://x-team.com/) as a full-stack engineer.
 - Taking work as a software consultant, mostly web development.

+### Currently reading

+- The Chronicles of Narnia (book 4) - C.S.
+Lewis
+- Hell Yeah or No - Derek Sivers

 ###